bmp/bharathmp-hugo/static/README.md

 ![alt website-thumbnail](bharathpalavalli-tn.png)

 Please visit https://github.com/bmp/bharathmp-hugo for the theme source.
+This is the branch being used for Github Pages.